Jessica Mulroney: Career

+Bullying allegation

 On June 10, 2020, Mulroney became the centre of controversy after Sasha Exeter, a black brand marketer/lifestyle influencer from Toronto, posted a video on Instagram stating that Mulroney had bullied her after Exeter publicly called for social media influencers to use their platforms in support of black people; according to Exeter, Mulroney had taken this call as a personal attack.
 Mulroney later made a public apology.
 After Exeter's video gained significant attention, Mulroney lost her contracts with Hudson's Bay, ABC, Cityline and CTV (her CTV series I Do, Redo was cancelled).
 Following the incident, Mulroney's husband resigned from etalk on June 22.

-National Post opinion columnist Barbara Kay was given access to previously undisclosed texts and messages between Mulroney and Exeter.
-Kay argued in her January 21, 2021 column that Mulroney was threatened and bullied by Exeter and that Mulroney's own threats to Exeter had thus been provoked.
+National Post opinion columnist Barbara Kay was given private access to previously undisclosed texts and messages between Mulroney and Exeter.
+Kay argued in her January 21, 2021, column that Mulroney was threatened and bullied by Exeter and that Mulroney's own threats to Exeter had thus been provoked.

 Charity

-Mulroney and sisters-in-law Caroline, Katy and Vanessa Mulroney co-founded the charity The Shoebox Project for Shelters to assist homeless/at-risk women.
-In 2020, following the controversy with Sasha Exeter, Mulroney stepped down from her involvement of the project.
+Mulroney and her sisters-in-law Caroline, Katy, and Vanessa Mulroney co-founded the charity The Shoebox Project for Shelters, aiming to assist homeless and at-risk women.
+In 2020, following the controversy involving Sasha Exeter, Mulroney stepped down from her role in the project.